Endicott College Mission Statement

 General Academic Requirements

-General requirements for Graduate Programs are provided below.
+General requirements for Van Loan Programs are provided below.
 Those requirements specific of a given program are included under each program listing.

 - If a student receives a failing grade, he/she may retake the exact course and earn a new grade.
 The new grade will be calculated into the student’s grade point average.
 The “F” grade stays on the transcript but is no longer used in calculating the student’s grade point average.

-- All graduate programs follow the grading schema prescribed in the Endicott College Catalog.
+- All undergraduate programs follow the grading schema prescribed in the Endicott College Catalog.

 It is the purview and responsibility of the faculty to assess student progress.
 Students who wish to appeal a grade should do the following: 1) make an appointment with the faculty member to discuss the grade, 2) if not resolved, write an appeal to the program director/dean and arrange a meeting with the faculty member, the director/dean, and the student, and 3) if not resolved by steps one and two, the student may appeal in writing to the Provost.
 Appeals can only be initiated due to error or other documented extenuating circumstances.
 Grade appeals must be filed within one year of the conclusion of the course.